ricardolsmendes/cdc-evaluation-framework/README.md

 #### 3.1.3.
 Insert random transactions into the source table

-You can use the below command to automate the fourth step of the [Evaluation Plan](#1-evaluation-plan).
+You can use the below command to automate the fourth step of the [CDC Evaluation Plan](#1-change-data-capture-evaluation-plan).

 ```shell
 cdc-eval kaggle-online-retail-uci \